 In addition, we recommend that customers do their part in preventing unauthorized access to patient information.
 For example, customers should enforce that passwords never be shared or written down.
 Also, our customers are responsible for ensuring users log in using unique usernames to allow transparency of their actions.
-ABELSoft is not liable for any unauthorized access to patient information that is beyond our reasonable control.
+ABELDent is not liable for any unauthorized access to patient information that is beyond our reasonable control.

 In the context of offering support services, our support technicians may require access to customer systems.
 In most cases, the customer’s concerns can be addressed without collecting patient information.
 However, if limited patient information must be collected from our customers’ servers for support purposes, this data is only kept long enough to resolve the support case, and is then diligently destroyed.

-In some contexts, such as complex support cases or in the context of converting a customer’s database so it is in a format suitable for the software, more extensive patient information may need to be copied to, and stored on, ABELSoft’s secure servers.
+In some contexts, such as complex support cases or in the context of converting a customer’s database so it is in a format suitable for the software, more extensive patient information may need to be copied to, and stored on, ABELDent’s secure servers.
 In these circumstances, once the data is no longer required, it is securely destroyed from our servers.
 Regular auto-purging of data also ensures that data is not inadvertently retained for lengthy periods of time.

-Development and testing work conducted by ABELSoft, as we enhance our software or offer additional features to our customers, only takes place using dummy or fully scrambled data that does not identify a real patient.
+Development and testing work conducted by ABELDent, as we enhance our software or offer additional features to our customers, only takes place using dummy or fully scrambled data that does not identify a real patient.

 Any inquires, concerns or complaints regarding privacy should be directed to: